mauro7inf/offtonic-audioplayer/README.md

 Simply sets the `node` field to `null`.
 Override if you need to do something more complicated.
 Gets called during `off()`.

 #### `receiveMessage(<messageEvent>)`
-This function gets called whenever `node.port` receives a message from the processor (see the Web Audio API docs).
+This function gets called whenever `node.port` receives a message from the processor (see the WebAudio API docs).
 The message contents are in `<messageEvent>.data`.
 It doesn't do anything in `AudioComponent`, but you should override it to handle whatever messages you want to send back and forth.
 A similar method is defined in `AudioComponentProcessor` to handle messages sent to the processor.
 To send a message, call `node.port.postMessage()` (see the `MessagePort` API docs for details).
 Note that messages are copied using structured clone, so functions can't be sent (or received, obviously).

 #### `connectTo(<destination>, <inputIndex>)`
 #### `disconnectFrom(<destination>, <inputIndex>)`